-[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-[ ] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\\ to \\\

-Con nmission file number: 001-3249 1 E HOLDING CO e of registrant as specified in its e or registrant as specified in its Nevada (State or other invisdiction of 11-2238111 (LB.S.
-Employer (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 10314 3475 Victory Boulevard, Staten Island, New York (Address of principal executive offices) (Zip Code) () (= Registrant's telepho ne number, including area code : (718) 832-0800 Securities re egistered under Section 12(b) of the Act: Title of each class: Trading Symbol Name of each exchange on which registered: Common Stock, Par Value \$0.001 Per Share JVA NASDAQ Capital Market Indicate by check mark if registrant is a well-known seasoned is Indicate by check mark if registrant is not required to file report Indicate by check mark whether the registrant (1) has filed all during the past 12 months (or for such shorter period that trequirements for the past 90 days.
-Yes [X] No [ ] Indicate by check mark whether the registrant has submitted ele 405 of Regulation S-T (§ 232.405 of this chapter) during the prefiles).
-Yes [X] No [ ] reports required to be filed by the registrant was required to be section 13 or Section 14 or Section 14 or Section 15 or Sectio ion 15(d) of the Act.
-Yes [ ] No [X] Section 13 or 15(d) of the Securities Exchange Act of 1934 file such reports), and (2) has been subject to such filing at File required to be submitted and posted pursuant to Rule shorter period that the registrant was required to submit such Indicate by check mark whether the registrant is a large accelerate emerging growth company.
+■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the e fiscal year ended October 31, 2 2021 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 (OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition p eriod from to Сот nmission file number: 001-32491 E HOLDING CO Nevada 11-2238111 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 3475 Victory Boulevard, Staten Island, New Yor 75 Victory Boulevard, Staten Island, New York 10314 (Address of principal executive offices) (Zip Code) Registrant's telepho one number, including area code: (718) 832-0800 Securities r registered under Section 12(b) of t the Act: Title of each class: Trading Symbol Name of each exchange on which registered: Common Stock, Par Value \$0.001 Per Share JVA NASDAQ Capital Market Securities registered d under Section 12(g) of the Exch nange Act: None Indicate by check mark if registrant is a well-known seasoned i issuer, as defined in Rule 405 of the he Securities Act.
+Yes □ No ⊠ Indicate by check mark if registrant is not required to file report ts pursuant to Section 13 or Section on 15(d) of the Act.
+Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all during the past 12 months (or for such shorter period that requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted ele 405 of Regulation S-T (§ 232.405 of this chapter) during the pr files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelemerging growth company.
 See definitions of "large accelerate in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer [ ] Non-accelerated filer [X] Accelerated filer [ ] Smaller Reporting Company [X] Emerging Growth Company [ ] If an emerging growth company, indicate by check mark if the or revised financial accounting standards provided pursuant to S Indicate by check mark whether the registrant has filed a report over financial reporting under Section 404(b) of the Sarbanes issued its audit report. [ ]

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes [ ] No [X]
+(Check one): Large accelerated filer \square Non-accelerated filer \boxtimes Accelerated filer \square Smaller Reporting Company \boxtimes Emerging Growth Company \square If an emerging growth company, indicate by check mark if the or revised financial accounting standards provided pursuant to Indicate by check mark whether the registrant has filed a report over financial reporting under Section 404(b) of the Sarbanes issued its audit report. \Box Indicate by check mark whether the registrant is a shell compar ny (as defined in Rule 12b-2 of th e Act).
+Yes □ No ⊠ common stock on the NASDAQ Capital Market on April 30, 2021, was \$23,124,267.